-This vaccine will protect against the two virus types that cause over 70% of cervical cancer (types 16 and 18).
+The vaccine used in Northern Ireland from 2021/22 will protect against nine types of virus that cause 95% of all cervical cancers.
 The vaccine won't protect against any of the remaining cervical cancer-causing types.

 This is why it is vital that women still go for routine cervical screening (smear tests) when they are old enough (25 years), even if they received the vaccine.
 The purpose of cervical screening is to detect early precancerous changes in the cervix that cause no symptoms but go on to develop into cancer.
 If changes are detected early enough they can be treated to prevent cervical cancer developing.